gitdeath/tabletop_scheduler/docs/USER_GUIDE.md

 As the organizer, you use this page to control the event.
 - **Manager Controls**:
-    - **Manager Handle**: Update your recovery handle.
+    - **Setup Recovery**: If you haven't connected a group yet, click "DM Me the Magic Link" to let the bot capture your details.
-    - **DM Me Manager Link**: If the bot knows you, it can send you a private link to this manager page (useful if you switch devices).
+    - **DM Me Manager Link**: Once connected, use this to get a private login link sent to your Telegram DMs.
     - **Bot Status**: Shows if the Telegram bot is connected to your group.
 - **Finalize Event**:
     - Select the winning time slot.